braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 {% endtab %}
 {% tab BigQuery %}

-1. Optionally, set up a new Project or Dataset to hold your source table.
+1. Optionally, set up a new project or dataset to hold your source table.
 Create one or more tables to use for your CDI integration with the following fields:

 | FIELD NAME | TYPE | MODE |
 | --- | --- | --- |